Aspasia1337/VAC-ModuleDumper/README.md

   <img src="images/graph.png" alt="Control Graph" width="700"/>
 </p>

 These two flows correspond to the two primary methods Valve employs to load streamed modules.
 The first method is **manual mapping**: after mapping the module into memory, the loader retrieves the exported entry point "_runfunc@20" and stores it in the `VLV_STRUCT` instance.
-The `manual_map` function performs several key operations, which are discussed in detail later.

 ```cpp
 if ( (module_flags & 2) != 0 )              // Manual mapping module load
 {